 A pupil's home address is considered to be a residential property that is the child's only or main residence.
 At the time places are allocated, proof of permanent residence at the property concerned may be required.
 Where documentary evidence can substantiate to the satisfaction of the Local Authority that care is split equally between parents at two homes, parents must name the address to be used for the purpose of allocating a school place.

-If a school is offered on the basis of an address that is subsequently found to be different from a child's normal and permanent home address, then that place is liable to withdrawal.
+If a school is offered on the basis of an address that is subsequently found to be different from a child's normal and permanent home address, then that place is liable to be withdrawn.

 Children of UK service personnel and other Crown Servants will be treated as meeting the residency criteria for a catchment area once proof of posting has been provided.

 One of the aims of local schools is to serve its neighbourhood and develop links with the local community to strengthen the school and the community.
 The area served by a school is known as the catchment area and details of specific catchment areas are available at https://www.coventry.gov.uk/catchmentareas.

 Legally a child does not have to be educated until the term after their fifth birthday.
 Parents may feel their child is young for their age, or there may be other reasons for wanting to delay their entry to school.
 This is called deferred entry.

 In this situation applications for a place should be made in the normal way.
 The Authority recommends that the parent/carer contact the preferred school to discuss the matter in more detail prior to submitting the application.
 If the parent/carer then decides to defer entry, a place will be reserved until the child starts as long as they start within the academic year.